 - Ćevapčići: Croatian meat preparation made from minced fresh meat from different species (beef , pork or mutton), solid fat 0 - 24 %, salt, seasonings (garlic, paper, etc.), and sometimes other food ingredients (vegetables, cheese, etc) and permitted food additives which are traditionally used (i.e. sodium carbonate, carmine, ascorbic acid, acidity regulators and other allowed in the cathegory production). Ćevapčići are mostly molded in cylindrical portions, sometimes in plates portions or quadratic form.
-Also, can be reshaped into different forms.
+Also, cylindrical portions can be on woden stick (so-colled: šiš -ćevapčići). Ćevapčići may be in different dimension and weight. Ćevapčići are intendend for different type of usage but traditionally baked on the grill.